patrickward/padd/README.md

   deeper thoughts and insights
 - **resources/**: Organized reference material by topic - where processed information lives long-term

-## Limitations

-PADD is intentionally simple and designed for single-user, local operation.
-Several features are deliberately omitted or handled manually.
-Some of this may be improved in future versions, but many limitations are by design to keep the system lightweight and maintainable.

-### Synchronization

-- **No built-in sync**: Use external tools like Syncthing, iCloud, Git, or Dropbox to sync files across devices
-- **No conflict resolution**: If the same file is edited simultaneously on different devices, manual conflict resolution is required
-- **No real-time collaboration**: Multiple users cannot edit the same files simultaneously

-### File Management

-- **Manual organization**: Moving items between files requires copy/paste or manual editing
-- **No automatic cleanup**: Old or unused files must be deleted manually
-- **Limited file validation**: PADD assumes well-formed markdown and doesn't validate file structure

-### Task Management

-- **No task dependencies**: Tasks are independent - no automatic handling of prerequisite relationships
-- **No recurring tasks**: Repeated tasks must be created manually each time
-- **No task priorities**: All tasks are treated equally - prioritization is handled through file organization
-- **No cross-file task tracking**: Tasks in different files are not linked or aggregated

-### Search and Navigation

-- **Simple text search**: Search looks for exact text matches across all files
-- **No tagging system**: Organization relies on file hierarchy and manual categorization

-### Interface

-- **Single session (no logins)**: No user accounts or authentication

-These limitations are intentional design choices to keep PADD simple, predictable, and maintainable.

 ## Workflow

 1. Everything starts in `inbox.md` - capture first, organize later